Jordi Liongola

-Jordi Baininwa Liongola (born 17 May 2000) is a professional footballer who plays as a midfielder for Belgian Pro League club La Louvière.
+Jordi Baininwa Liongola (born 17 May 2000) is a professional footballer who plays as a defender for club Sheffield Wednesday.
 Born in Belgium, he plays for the Burundi national team.

 Club career

 Liongola is a former youth academy player of Standard Liège and Royal Antwerp.
 In July 2021, he signed a one-year deal with Belgian second division club Lierse Kempenzonen.
 He made his professional debut on 22 August 2021 in a 2–0 league win against R.E.
 Virton.

 In July 2022, Liongola joined RAAL La Louvière.

+On 27 June 2026, Liongola joined EFL League One club Sheffield Wednesday on a three-year contract, signing for an undisclosed fee.
+He was one of eight players to make their debut against Bolton Wanderers in the EFL Cup, starting the game in a 1–0 win.

 International career

 Born in Belgium, Liongola is of Burundian descent, thus making him eligible to represent both countries.
 He has represented Belgium at youth international level.

 In November 2019, he received his first call-up to the Burundi national team for 2021 Africa Cup of Nations qualification matches against Morocco and the Central African Republic.
 He debuted with Burundi in a 2–1 friendly win over Liberia on 29 March 2022.